zhawhjw/PBO/README.md

 ```

 #### Windows 10
-Install visual studio 2019 (other versions are not tested) with the MSVC c++ compiler
+Install visual studio 2019 (other versions are not tested) with the MSVC c++ compiler.
+The 'eigen-3.4.0' folder is used for Windows 10 only for build convenience.

 ## How to Compile and Run (C++)